roehampton/module-content/msc-software-development-2/week-11/lab/README.md

 npm install express-session
 npm install bcryptjs
 ```
+NOTE:  the bcryptjs library as opposed to the bcrypt library will work best with docker on different platforms.

 #### Create a table to hold user information with unique ids that can be be foreign keys to the Students table.